luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/05-mars.md

 <!-- CLEANED /div -->

 On the other end of the spectrum is Noctis-Qianjiao, the meticulously planned business center of Martian society.
 The city is comprised of two domes, divided by the River Noctis and connected by huge bridges and conglomerations of souks.
 The bridges aren’t just infrastructure, they’re neighborhoods packed with thousands of homes and businesses.
 Noctis City is the larger dome and holds just over half the population.
 The TTO maintains its largest offices here.
 Across the river is Qianjiao, home to the city’s major academic institutions.
-Of Mars's major cities, Noctis-Qianjiao is closest to the Martian Gate, Pathfinder City, and Pavonis space elevator.
+Of Mars’s major cities, Noctis-Qianjiao is closest to the Martian Gate, Pathfinder City, and Pavonis space elevator.
 It’s a long way, but a lot of research ends up in Noctis for assessment.

 ### Pavonis